ibrahimelhadeg/blog/source/_posts/imperative-vs-declarative-programming.md

 ---
-title: Imperative vs. Declarative Programming (Procedural, Functional, and OOP)
+title: 'Imperative vs. Declarative Programming (Procedural, Functional, and OOP)'
+date: 2019-06-19 14:46:26
 tags:
 ---

 ## Why You Should Care About this Question

 Maybe you heard it in an Object Oriented Programming book.
 Maybe you read it on Stack Overflow.
 Maybe you're reading a textbook for school.

 Eventually, you get annoyed reading the terms "declarative" and "imperative" because you know they are important but have no clue why.
 In my mind, knowing the difference between imperative and declarative programming is useful for a single reason, and that is to help you better understand the difference between procedural, functional, and object-oriented programming styles.
-By understanding these five terms, you'll have a better appreciation for the code you read.
+By understanding these five terms, while reading code libraries, you will begin to see where the authors got their code designs.

 ## The Terms